 About Healthy Minds Nova Scotia

-HealthyMindsNS offers a suite of online mental health resources to complement counselling services available on campuses.
+HealthyMindsNS is a suite of online mental health resources, available free to post-secondary students, to complement the mental health supports and services available on campuses.

-HealthyMindsNS has been created to make sure students have access to mental health supports whenever they need them, strengthen students’ knowledge of mental health issues and provide a wider array of resources, particularly for students experiencing mild to moderate symptoms.
+HealthyMindsNS was created to make sure students have access to mental health supports whenever they need them, to strengthen students’ knowledge of mental health issues, and to provide a wider array of resources, particularly for students experiencing mild to moderate symptoms.

 There are five services available under the HealthyMindNS program.